chef-boneyard/chef-rfc/new/community_guidelines.md

 As a community that often meets at public spaces, harassment also includes: stalking, persistent following, intrusive or otherwise unwanted photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

+Harassment and other exclusionary behavior aren't acceptable.
+This includes, but is not limited to:

+* Violent threats or language directed against another person.
+* Sexist, racist, or otherwise discriminatory jokes and language.
+* Posting sexually explicit or violent material.
+* Posting (or threatening to post) other people's personally identifying information ("doxing").
+* Personal insults, especially those using racist or sexist terms.
+* Unwelcome sexual attention.
+* Advocating for, or encouraging, any of the above behavior.
+* Repeated harassment of others.
+In general, if someone asks you to stop, then stop.

 Any physical violence or intimidation, threatened or acted on, is a serious offense.

 #### Roles